hotosm/docs/docs/dev-practices.md

     review process (CI workflows).
 - Fixes should be pushed through to production as soon as possible, as a `hotfix` branch including the updated image/package version or code.

-#### Other: Feature Demo Releases

-- A feature demo release is a throwaway instance of the tool with a particular purpose.
-- Functionality is developed here for various reasons:
-  - Specific updates for a single project that won't be used elsewhere.
-  - Very fast updating of the server, without interfering with the typical release flow.
-- The key point is that these branch instances are **single use** and will be **shut down** once the project has ended.
-- The easiest approach is probably to:
-  - Create and login to a server.
-  - Clone the repo and checkout to the feature branch `feature-demo/some-feature`.
-  - Run the commands to build and run the tool.
-- Alternatively, a workflow can be made to auto-deploy:
-  - Triggering on a branch naming convention: `feature-demo/some-feature`.
-  - The user will have to enter an SSH key into the Gitlab secrets.
-  - The workflow will deploy to the server remotely when the branch is pushed to.
-  - This approach is less preferred, as the user requires write access to the Github repo.